 - Remember to 80/20 rule.
 This basically means 80% of your content may go relevantly unnoticed online.
 There is so much available out there, and competition is tough, so you may have an article that you worked hard on that never gets much traffic unless you actively publicize it via Facebook or other outside venues to try to draw some traffic in.

-Keep in mind, longevity is your friend as well, especially if your article isn’t of a time sensitive nature.
-I have seen blog posts that get very little attention sit online for a year.
-Then all of the sudden they are bursting with activity because someone ran across it, thought it was good enough to spend time commenting on, shared it to their social media accounts, and then others picked up on it and did the same.
+Keep in mind, longevity is your friend as well, especially if your article isn’t of a time-sensitive nature.
+I have seen blog posts that get very little attention be published online for a year or more, then all of the sudden they are bursting with activity because someone ran across it, thought it was good enough to spend time commenting on, shared it to their social media accounts, and then others picked up on it and did the same.